 a first-degree collection enrichment .

-In the pictorial effect corresponding to that of the aquatint technique not used by Ridinger anymore. – On wide-margined buff paper of impeccable freshness.
+In the pictorial effect corresponding to that of the aquatint technique not used by Ridinger anymore. – On wide-margined strong paper of impeccable freshness.
 The inscription of the printer Renaud a little feeble.

 – – – The same in Ridinger’s own etching in a uniquely beautiful impression with watermark WANGEN as one of the sturdy laid paper qualities preferred by Ridinger. – See the complete description.